Five things the federal government must do for Lake Winnipeg

 The full position paper, Five Things the Federal Government Must Do for Lake Winnipeg, is available on LWF’s website.

-In honour of World Water Day 2021, Alexis Kanu (Lake Winnipeg Foundation) and Daniel Kanu (Lake Winnipeg Indigenous Collective) discussed their collaborative position paper, Five Things the Federal Government Must Do for Lake Winnipeg.
+Want to learn more?
+On March 22, 2021, in honour of World Water Day, Alexis Kanu (Lake Winnipeg Foundation) and Daniel Kanu (Lake Winnipeg Indigenous Collective) discussed their collaborative position paper, Five Things the Federal Government Must Do for Lake Winnipeg.
 Please click here to view the webinar.